unt-libraries/django-premis-event-service/README.rst

 .. code-block :: sh

-    (premis-event-service) $ pipenv --python 2.7.15 (to create the virtualenv) (premis-event-service) $ pipenv install --dev
+    $ pipenv --python 2.7 # (to create the virtualenv)
+    $ pipenv install --dev
-    (premis-event-service) $ pipenv shell (to enter the virtualenv) (premis-event-service) $ exit (to leave the virtualenv)
+    $ pipenv shell # (to enter the virtualenv)
+    $ exit # (to leave the virtualenv)

-If your Python 2.7 has a different minor version number than 15, you can specify that and it should still work.
-However, if you're using OS X Sierra or later, you will need to specify 2.7.15, because a change in Mac handling of OpenSSL broke pip for earlier versions of Python.
+If you're using OS X Sierra or later, you will need to specify 2.7.15, because a change in Mac handling of OpenSSL broke pip for earlier versions of Python.
+(This will show up as an error saying you have the wrong version of TLS when you try to use pip/pipenv.)

-If you need to generate a requirements.txt file, you can do so with ``pipenv lock -r``.
+If you need to generate a requirements.txt file, you can do so with ``pipenv lock -r > requirements.txt``.

 Run the tests using tox_